Creating and editing content templates

 So, you'll basically be putting blocks together and you'll be able to add your own text.

-You can also see there is a box you can check if you want one template to be used with a campaign only once.
+You can also see there is a box you can check if you want one template to be used in a campaign only once.

 On the left side of the screen, you'll see the option to add templates just for specific days of the campaign: